Nation Rebuilding Program Application Guidelines 2021 to 2022

 - other initiatives that foster nationhood

-Multi-year funding will be considered for initiatives and activities spanning more than one fiscal year.
-However, continuation of funding will depend on demonstrable progress reports on proposed initiative and activities outcomes and meeting funding terms and conditions (meeting deadlines for financial and activity reporting as per contribution terms and conditions).
+Multi-year funding up to the 2022 to 2023 fiscal year will be considered for initiatives and activities spanning more than one fiscal year.
+The continuation of funding depends on progress reports about the proposed initiative and activities’ outcomes, as well as meeting funding terms and conditions, such as the deadline for financial and activity reporting.

 - proof that the applicant is mandated to undertake the initiatives on behalf of the individual member communities or organizations (for example, band council resolution, support letters)